adb1997/Projects-in-various-domains/README.md

 # miniprojects
-A collection of projects done
+A collection of independent projects on data science and IoT completed while pursuing an undergraduate major in Electrical Engineering.